chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 });
 ```

-14. Database Migration - using Lift
+### 9. Database Migration - using Lift
-    The last step is to apply our database migration using `Lift` to actually setup the SQLite database. **First,** you need to run `prisma2 lift save` to prepare our migration.
+    The last step is to apply our database migration using Lift to actually setup the SQLite database. **First,** you need to run `prisma2 lift save` to prepare our migration.
 Terminal will prompt for a name for the migration, which is up to you!
 After you name the migration, you need to actually apply the changes to our database.
 To do this, you run `prisma2 lift up` and our database will be up-to-date.
 Now you can test our queries by running our ApolloServer and use GraphQL playground!

     You will also need to seed your database with some post records.
-You can handle this **(a) manually** using `Prisma Studio`, which can be thought of as an *IDE to your database*, providing a web-based interface to handle the data in the database.
-You can run access `Prisma Studio` by running `prisma2 dev` in the *root project directory* and visting the output url (localhost:5555 by default). **(b)** If you are having issues doing this manually, you can also **(2) handle it programatically** by running a function in apollo-server that *creates a record* from the `photon client`.
+You can handle this **(a) manually** using Prisma Studio, which can be thought of as an *IDE to your database*, providing a web-based interface to handle the data in the database.
+You can run access Prisma Studio by running `prisma2 dev` in the *root project directory* and visting the output url (localhost:5555 by default). **(b)** If you are having issues doing this manually, you can also **(2) handle it programatically** by running a function in apollo-server that *creates a record* from the photon client.

 ```js
 async function seedDb() {